ar5had/node-notes/README.md

 Remember though that the chunk size is determined up-stream and you have
 little control over it for incoming data.

+Program that creates a HTTP server that receives only POST requests and converts incoming POST body characters to upper-case and returns it to the client:

 ``` js
 var http = require("http");
 var map = require("through2-map");